 Test automation allows modern Agile QA teams to reduce the time required for the testing cycle and, due to this, to perform quality software releases in the shortest possible time.
-Let’s see how testomat.io allows you to work with one of the most popular frameworks, Cucumber.
+Let’s see how testomat.io allows you to work with one of the most popular frameworks, the Cucumber testing tool, to streamline behavior-driven development (BDD).

 What is Cucumber?

-Cucumber is a framework written in Ruby that supports behavior-driven development (BDD), a behavior-based software development methodology.
-It uses the easily readable English language – Gherkin, to write user requirements.
-The Cucumber framework facilitates clear and concise documentation of software behaviors, which can be understood by all stakeholders.
+Cucumber is a behavior-driven development (BDD) framework written in Ruby that supports behavior-driven development, a behavior-based software development methodology.
+It uses the easily readable English language – Gherkin – to write test scripts for user requirements.
+The Cucumber framework facilitates clear and concise documentation of software behaviors, which can be understood by all stakeholders, including non-technical team members.

 Automation Testing With Cucumber Framework

-Behavior-driven development (BDD) scenarios in the Cucumber framework involve using the Given When Then structure to write.
-This sequence helps to describe the system from the point of view of real users.
+Behavior-driven development (BDD) scenarios in the Cucumber framework involve using the Given-When-Then structure to write test scenarios.
+This sequence helps to describe the system’s behavior from the user’s perspective.

-👀 Let’s consider an example of such a scenario for testing the login functionality of a website:
+👀 Let’s consider an example of such a scenario for testing the login functionality of a web application:

 Feature: Login